13 Tips About Retropie That Will Impress Your Friends

 - Go into the Retropie configuration menu, and choose “ES Themes”.

-- In the next window, you’ll get a list of all available themes.
+- You’ll get a list of all available themes in the next window.

-Select the one you want to install, you can check the theme illustrations here, or the video just after this paragraph. - For the example, I’ll try the Retropie/turtle-pi theme.
+Select the one you want to install.
+You can check the theme illustrations here or the video after this paragraph. - For the example, I’ll try the Retropie/turtle-pi theme.

 - Click on it to install.

-- Exit the Retropie configuration menu and get back to the home screen.
+- Exit the Retropie configuration menu and return to the home screen.

 - From there, open the Main Menu (Start key probably).